lvxhnat/ibkr-charts/README.md

 # ibkr-charts

-This project aims to provide a tempalte UI that allows users to chart on IBKR datastreams.
-It is by no means finished, and will be undergoing constant improvements!
+This project aims to provide a template UI that allows users to chart on IBKR datastreams.
+It is by no means finished and will be undergoing constant improvements!

 This project also features the following functionalities:
 - Live data, together with updated candlestick charting.